What is the Carnegie African Diaspora Fellowship Program?

 The Carnegie African Diaspora Fellowship Program (CADFP) is a scholar fellowship program for educational projects at African higher education institutions.
 Offered by IIE in partnership with the United States International University-Africa (USIU-Africa), the program is funded by a grant from Carnegie Corporation of New York (CCNY).
 In the first two years of the program, the CADFP supported 110 short-term faculty fellowships for African-born academics.
 In October 2015, additional funding was secured from CCNY to support up to 140 fellowships.
 The program exemplifies CCNY's enduring commitment to higher education in Africa.
 IIE manages and administers the program, including applications, project requests and fellowships.
 USIU-Africa provides strategic direction through Dr. Paul Tiyambe Zeleza and an Advisory Council he chairs.

 African-born academics currently living in the United States and Canada and working in higher education.
 Fellows will engage in educational projects proposed and hosted by faculty of public or private higher education institutions in the following CCNY partner countries: Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda.

 Learn how to apply

-The CADFP builds on the work and vision of Dr. Paul Tiyambe Zeleza, Vice President for Academic Affairs and Professor of History at Quinnipiac University in Hamden, Connecticut.
+The CADFP builds on the work and vision of Dr. Paul Tiyambe Zeleza, Vice Chancellor at the United States International University-Africa in Nairobi, Kenya.
 CCNY funded his research, resulting in the insightful report, “Engagements between African Diaspora Academics in the U.S. and Canada and African Institutions of Higher Education: Perspectives from North America and Africa” (1 MB, PDF).

-Learn more about ADF and Dr. Zeleza's vision
+Learn more about the CADFP and Dr. Zeleza's vision